hstreamdb/docs-next/docs/develop-with-kafka-api/java.md

-# Develope with Java Kafka client
+# Develop with Java Kafka client

 This page shows how to use [Apache Kafka Java Client](https://github.com/apache/kafka) to interact with HStream.